What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 One of the main characters, the captain named Ray Holt, is a black gay man.
 He’s married and you get to see his husband in the series too!

-Another detective, named Rosa Diaz, is bisexual!
+Another detective, named Rosa Diaz, is bi!
 The famous lesbian comedian and actress Cameron Esposito plays Rosa’s former love interested (only for two episodes though).
 And you get to see Gina Rodriguez as a love interest too!

 - Crazy Ex-Girlfriend (2015-2019)